Philomena, Countess of Paris: Life and education

 She spent part of her youth in the Auvergne and studied at the Lycée Maritime in Ciboure.
 Philomena, her husband Jean and their children lived at their family estate in Dreux, France, but in 2020 they moved to live in Montréal de l'Aude.

 Marriage and children

 Philomena married Prince Jean, Duke of Vendôme in a civil service on 19 March 2009 in Paris, conducted by Mayor Rachida Dati.
 The religious wedding was held on 2 May 2009 at the Cathédrale Notre-Dame at Senlis, with a reception at the Château de Chantilly.
 The bride wore a gown by Christian Lacroix and a jacket embroidered by Maison Lesage.

+The pair are distantly related, as both are descendants of Count Jaroslav Bořita of Martinice by his first wife, Baroness Maria Eusebia von Sternberg (1584–1634), members of an ancient Bohemian nobility.